 Sample Letter of Intent for Graduate School

 A graduate school letter of intent, sometimes called a statement of purpose, sets the tone for your application.
 As such, you want to ensure you cover all the bases, from formatting to content.
-A sample letter of intent for graduate school could help get you started.
+Get started with our sample letter of intent.

 First, the basics.
 A graduate school letter of intent is, in essence, a cover letter for your application.
-It’s a formal letter that focuses on who you are, why you’re applying to that particular Master's or Doctoral program, and why that program should consider your application.
+It’s a formal letter that focuses on who you are. it includes why you’re applying to that particular Master’s or Doctoral program.
+Lastly why that program should consider your application.
 However, there might be a few different ways to do this.
 You might focus your letter on specific achievements related to your application and goals.
-Or you could write in a more personal way, showing who you are and why you are committed to grad school.
+Another option is to write in a more personal way.
+Show them who you are and why you are committed to grad school.
 Whichever option you choose, it’s important to pay close attention to the style and mechanics of effective letter writing.

 Letter of Intent Format